Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 The rainy season in May marks the beginning of the toad’s breeding season.

 The toads wait anywhere from one to three days after a rainstorm to lay their eggs in breeding areas such as ponds, slow-moving streams, man-made structures, and temporary pools.
-Up to 8,000 eggs can be laid by a single female toad.
+A single female toad can lay up to 8,000 eggs.

-It makes a sound similar to a toot and has a low-pitched, feeble call that lasts for less than a second.
-It is the second largest toad species in the United States and can become as long as 190 millimeters in length (after Cane Toad).
+It sounds similar to a toot and has a low-pitched, feeble call that lasts for less than a second.
+It is the second largest toad species in the United States and can become as long as 190 millimeters in length (after the Cane Toad).

 3. Golden Toad